 3 Steps to Recover After Getting Glutened

-The outward manifestation of getting glutened may be different for everyone, and can cause a variety of symptoms such as brain fog, diarrhea, constipation, headache, rash, weakness, joint pain, swelling, vomiting, and fatigue.
-However, inside your gut the effects are essentially the same; gluten is wreaking havoc in your gut.
+An outward manifestation of getting glutened can be different for everyone; it can lead to a variety of symptoms such as brain fog, diarrhea, constipation, headache, rash, abdominal pain, joint pain, swelling, vomiting, and fatigue.
+However, inside your body is where the damage is really being done — gluten is wreaking havoc in your gut.

 The more quickly you can get the gluten out of your system, the better you’ll feel.
 These three things will help you do that promptly and effectively:

 Hydration.
 Fluids will help flush your system and keep you hydrated if you’re vomiting or have diarrhea.
 In addition to regular water, you can try coconut water, which contains electrolytes that may have been lost through vomiting or diarrhea.

-2. Decrease inflammation.
+2. Decrease Inflammation

 Inflammation occurs naturally in our body when there has been an insult or injury to it.
 Decreasing this inflammation is essential to healing your gut.
 These three things will help you reduce inflammation quickly: